I was talking to a friend of mine about a WordPress website someone did at a company she works with and the programmer did not do such a hot job.

 I could go on but I won’t.
 There is no substitute for a well-designed, properly-coded site that has been judicious with its dependence upon plugins.
-Things go up from there if the marketing messaging is clear and targeted and if there is content on the site that shows passion, expertise, and personality such that it compels visitors to take action.
+Things go up from there if the marketing message is clear and targeted and if there is content on the site that shows passion, expertise, and personality such that it compels visitors to take action.

-If you want an effective site that you can maintain, think twice about doing it yourself, getting it from India, bidding it out on oDesk or letting the person from church help you out.
+If you want an effective site that you can maintain, think twice about doing it yourself, getting it from India, bidding it out on oDesk, or letting the person from church help you out.